Naogaon Zilla School

 Naogaon Zilla School is a government-funded all boys school for grades 3 to 10 in Naogaon, Bangladesh.

 Campus

 The campus of this institution covers an area of 2 acres.
 The academic building is I-shaped.
 It is a three-storied building.
 There is a library, an auditorium and a prayer room.
 There is also a large playground.
 A small hostel is situated in the school compound which is hardly used.

-Admission

-In January, the school takes students in class III, V, VI and IX.
-The intake is class III-140, V-140, Class VI-140 and Class IX-60.
-Students have to qualify in a highly competitive admission test in order to get admitted to this school.
-Only 15% of the total applicants can be admitted to the school.
-The teachers of this institution are appointed directly by the government of Bangladesh through an Associate Teacher Recruitment Examination taken throughout the country.